materedens/materedens/README.md

 I'm Denis Matere! a passionate FrontEnd Developer from Kenya.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Reactjs
+- 🔭 I’m currently working on HTML5, CSS3, JavaScript, Reactjs, Material UI and MySql.
 - 🌱 I’m currently learning vuejs and vuetify
-- 👯 I’m looking to collaborate on FrontEnd development
+- 👯 I’m looking to collaborate on Front-End development
 - 💬 Ask me about anything, I am ready and happy to help;
 - 📫 How to reach me: @materedenis